Place content here. This is a site-wide alert banner.

 - The Owner will be liable for any harm caused by the animal, including bodily injury or property damage.
 This responsibility includes, but is not limited to, any expenses incurred for pest control, maintenance or cleaning above and beyond standard costs.
 Any such costs will be due at the time of repair and/or move-out, and the University shall have the right to bill the student account for any unmet obligations.

-- The Owner must notify ROD or OEOP, as applicable, in writing if the animal is no longer needed or is no longer residing on University property.
-If the animal will be replaced, the Owner must file a new request with ROD/OEOP.
+- The Owner must notify SAS or OIEA, as applicable, in writing if the animal is no longer needed or is no longer residing on University property.
+If the animal will be replaced, the Owner must file a new request with SAS/OIEA.

 - The Owner must permit scheduled inspection of the Owner’s room for fleas, ticks or other pests as needed, and will be billed for any necessary pest treatment above and beyond standard pest management.